one1lion/Hololens_Experimenting/README.md

 Well, that was an adventure.
 I am not sure if I have the correct .gitignore file for this, but it seems like I was able to get the project uploaded.
 I am wondering if I should allow the entire project to get uploaded (as in, have a less restrictive .gitignore file) or not.
 I'll have to do some research on that.
 For now, I at least practiced a little with git add, mv, rm, branching, pulling, committing, and pull requests.
 That'll require more tutorial-ing, too.
 I think I am stopping for the night, though.

+### Entry: 2019-11-17.1

+I still have a lot to learn, and hope to continue learning.
+For now, I have completed the tutorial through the 3rd page.
+After checking it in to the first-tutorial branch, I created a pull request to merge it into master.
+I have seen that there can be automated tests that could be put in place at each stage (pushing to the branch, then merging with master), and am sure I will get this setup when the time comes.
+Just wanted to leave a note to remond myself.